 Whatever your method of acquiring leads and subscribers, make sure to set up corresponding back-end goals for each campaign.

-Keep in mind that open and click-through rates can vary by industry, lead source, cost of acquisition, and other variables.
+Keep in mind that open and click-through rates can vary by industry, lead source, cost of acquisition, and many other variables.
 Also remember that these rates are only the first indicators in the process of acquiring customers, and should be evaluated in the larger context of sales and revenue.

 You may find that organic website subscribers show slightly higher front-end metrics than leads from paid sources, but they require more patience and investment to acquire.
 Leads from paid media, on the other hand, may produce slightly lower front-end metrics, but the overall back-end metrics can meet or beat organic methods due to reduced costs per lead.
+You may also find certain paid channels provide much greater ability to scale.

 The Opening Sequence